isomerpages/ura-lkywcp/index.md

     - infopic:
         title: The Prize for cities
         subtitle:
-        description: The wide spectrum of urban solutions, many of which are unique to the cities’ own context, are all responding to a similar set of urban challenges confronting the world today.
-The Prize is the only award for cities in the world that looks at the holistic transformation of cities over a period of 10 - 20 years.
+        description: The Prize is the only award in the world that looks at the holistic and sustained urban transformation of cities over a period of 10 to 20 years.
         button:
         url:
         image: /images/features/2023/shenzhen-air.jpg